BitR/empyrion-docker/deb/README.md

 # Invoke sshd (optional)
 - sshinit.sh is a viable example of an sshd invocation.
-- It will attempt to run sshd and generate ssh keys and certs.
+- It will attempt to invoke ~/.ssh/sshd.sh
+  - sshd.sh will generate ssh keys and certs.
+It will then invoke sshd.
-- It will attempt to exfiltrate the user private key and signed public key from the container
+- sshinit.sh will attempt to exfiltrate the user private key and signed public key from the container.
 - It will attempt to delete the user private key in the container.

-#Additional ssh security
+#Additional ssh security (optional)
 - empyrion:/home/user/.ssh/user.pub may be overwritten for additional security with the following
 ```
 ssh-keygen -t ecdsa -N '' -f user